NorwegianVeterinaryInstitute/NVIcheckmate/README.md

 Functions and code from `checkmate` have been imported into `NVIcheckmate`.
 For some of them, the code have been partly modified.
 An overwiew of the functional modifications are given in Table 2.
-In addition, some technical changes like escaping character, changing links and correcting typos have been performed.
+In addition, some technical changes like changing links and correcting typos have been performed.
 The modifications are listed in the respective source files.
 Code from `checkmate` are the copyright of the copyright holders of `checkmate`.

 #### checkmate